• Skip to primary navigation

 Pouring half and half milk to Thai iced tea.

-• Serve this decadent Thai Iced Tea as an afternoon pick-me-up or to quench your thirst on hot summer days
+• Savor this delicious Thai Iced Tea as a perfect afternoon refreshment or to cool down on hot summer days.

 Thai Iced Tea served in a serving glass.